GfSE/SpecIF-Pages/index.md

 - A series of <a href="https://gfse.github.io/SpecIF-Pages/tutorials/" target="_blank">tutorials</a> on how to create and interpret SpecIF data.
 - SpecIF <a href="https://gfse.github.io/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.html" target="_blank">Introduction and Quick Start Guide</a>.
 - The <a href="https://apps.specif.de/view.html#import=%22https://specif.de/v1.1/Ontology.specif%22" target="_blank">SpecIF Ontology</a>.
-- Some examples using SpecIF are listed in the previous chapter.
+- Some examples using SpecIF are listed in the <a href="https://gfse.github.io/SpecIF-Pages/#examples" target="_blank">previous chapter</a>.
-- A presentation <a href="https://specif.de/files/SpecIF/documents/2019-11-24%20Model-Integration%20with%20SpecIF" target="_blank">'Model Integration with SpecIF'</a> covering the status and future steps in development.
+- A presentation <a href="https://specif.de/files/SpecIF/documents/2019-11-24%20Model-Integration%20with%20SpecIF" target="_blank">'Model Integration with SpecIF'</a> covering the status and future steps in development and a more recent concrete example <a href="https://specif.de/files/SpecIF/documents/TdSE-2021%20Dungern%20-%20Integrate%20BPMN%20and%20Archimate%20Models%20using%20SpecIF.pdf" target="_blank">'Integrate BPMN and Archimate Models using SpecIF'</a>.

 If you have any questions, please contact Uwe Kaufmann, Oliver Alt or Oskar v.
 Dungern using the contact information given below.
 Suggestions and contributions are welcome!